In CDS, it is possible to define variables at different levels:

 ...

-This will let you to use {{.cds.pip.param_name}}
+This will let you to use {{.cds.pip.param_name}} in your pipeline.

-Then, in the workflow, you can set the value for pipeline parameter in the pipeline context
+Then, in the workflow, you can set the value for pipeline parameter in the pipeline context.

 name: test-workflow